vaugerbird/sstv-backpack/README.md

 ```

 2. From the board manager, install version **2.0.17** of the ESP32 board definitions.
 Any newer version will throw compilation errors.
-3. **UPGRADE** : now you can compile the source code in ArduinoCore V3.0.7+ without errors, i've used this one and it works very well, i dont'know if it still works in newer version than 3.0.7, but i think so,one of the greatest (fixed) problem was the timer management, i don't think timers are changed in V3.0.7+ core...
+3. **UPGRADE** : now you can compile the source code in ArduinoCore **V3.0.7+** without errors, i've used this one and it works very well,a friend of mine have compiled with ArduinoCore **V3.3.2** and it works even better, due the timers upgrade in newer SDK.
+Timers have less jitter than before, and this obviously result in a better precision in the delicate tone output process.
+With V3.3.2 seems that MMSSTV produce correct images without autoslant! (anyway, this is what my friend told me...)

 4. Set the board model to "AI Thinker ESP32-CAM" and select the appropriate COM port.